sierramango/DMX_controller/README.md

 # DMX_controller

-Python enabled DMX controller that can be run from the Raspberry Pi
+Python enabled DMX controller that can be run from the Raspberry Pi and controlled wirelessly over WiFi

 This is a python program to send DMX signal from a serial port over RS232 to RS485 chip straight into any DMX enabled fixtures.